iceexplorer/debian_ubuntu_simplify/README.md

 # debian_ubuntu_simplify
 In this repo you will find scripts to make your Linux experience more easy.
 The scripts are mainly tested on Debian, but also on Ubuntu.
-It may also happen that the scripts will work well on other Debian based systems (such as Ubuntu)
+It may also happen that the scripts will work well on other Debian-based systems (such as Ubuntu)

 # Debian and Ubuntu Setup Scripts Repository